The contribution of turbulent AGN coronae to the diffuse neutrino flux: Summary and discussion

 \section{Summary and discussion}

 Using the information from individual neutrino point sources to understand the properties of the diffuse neutrino flux detected by IceCube is a timely and crucial task.
 In this work, we have focused on the case of AGN coronae, within the context of the strongly magnetized turbulence model proposed in~\citet{Fiorillo:2024akm}.
 Our general strategy has been to first test the dependence of the model predictions on the coronal properties (size, coherence length, magnetization), which cannot be generally constrained from electromagnetic measurements at present.
 We have shown that the predictions are relatively robust to variations in these parameters.
 Due to the relevance of photohadronic cooling, which sets the maximum energy scale at which protons can be accelerated, a much more sensitive dependence is expected on the precise shape of the electromagnetic SED of the AGN; here we have adopted the model prediction of~\citet{Marconi_2004_SED}, but determining the impact of a different choice would be an important step for a more precise approach.
+In addition, our inferred magnetic fields are about two orders of magnitude higher than the ones inferred by the recent interpretation of the radio signal between 100 and 1000 GHz from a few AGN as being of coronal origin~\citep{Inoue:2018kbv,Michiyama:2023okx,delPalacio:2025ibd}.
+Such inference is based on specific assumptions on the non-thermal electron properties within the corona, e.g. a given ratio between non-thermal particle and magnetic field energy density, and between non-thermal and thermal particle density, isotropy of the accelerated leptons, absence of secondary non-thermal lepton injection.
+Relaxing the simplifying assumptions of these one-zone models would be crucial to obtain definite conclusions on the coronal properties, as the energy density of non-thermal leptons is degenerate with the magnetic field strength as a parameter.
+In fact, magnetized turbulence would also likely lead to pitch angle anisotropy for the non-thermal leptons~\citep{CS19,CS21,ComissoApJL2020}, while high-energy proton and gamma-rays would inject secondary leptons via Bethe-Heitler, $\gamma\gamma$, and $p\gamma$ interactions.
+For all of these reasons, we plan to discuss as a follow-up work a comprehensive analysis including both millimeter band and neutrino observations, to test their potential connection.

 We have subsequently tested the predictions of the strongly magnetized turbulent model for the Seyfert galaxies from which IceCube has recently reported a neutrino excess.
 We find a generally consistent picture, suggesting that protons may take 1--10$\%$ of the magnetically dissipated energy in the turbulent corona.
 The case of CGCG~420-015, as also discussed in other works~\citep{Karavola:2024uui}, requires a somewhat more efficient neutrino production, with $\mathcal{F}_p\sim 1$.
 We should stress however that the precise properties of the excesses reported by IceCube are still preliminary, and dependent on the assumed spectral shape in the IceCube analysis.